miqbaltariq/SECP1513/SECP1513-04/FantasTech/AQILLA NOORSHAUMY/readme.md

   <tr>
     <td>3</td>
     <td>Assignment 3/Report</td>
-    <td>Ms. Qistina's talk introduced me to the role of a data analyst at Credence.
-Over the next four years, I aim to become a flexible system developer by learning new technologies.
-It's essential to explore, upgrade skills, and work well in a team because the field is changing.
-Ms. Qistina's advice inspired me to continue learning in this fast-paced industry.</td>
+    <td>After this talk, I aim to become a flexible system developer by learning new technologies.
+It's a must to explore, upgrade skills, and work well in a team because the field is changing.
+Ms. Qistina's advice inspired me to continue learning in this tech industry.</td>
   </tr>
   <tr>
     <td>4</td>